 How to add Redhat subscription to the server?

 If you are a Centos user you may skip this step and go right into the SNMP installation and configuration here.

-Since the error indicated that I don’t have Redhat subscription, I then went ahead and checked the Redhat subscription status by entering the commands below.
+Since the error indicated that I don’t have a Redhat subscription, I went ahead and checked the Redhat subscription status by entering the commands below.